Warehouse Barcode Systems: Setup and Best Practices

 | Smartphone + case | Small operations, light use | $50-150 (case only) |

 - Scan distance: How far the scanner reads reliably.
-Warehouse scanners typically read from 15cm to 15m depending on model and barcode size.
+Warehouse models typically work from 15cm to 15m depending on the unit and barcode size.

 - Drop rating: Rugged scanners survive 1.5-2m drops onto concrete.
 Consumer devices don't.

-- Battery life: A full-shift battery (8-12 hours) prevents mid-shift charging downtime.
+- Battery life: A full-shift battery (8-12 hours) means no mid-shift charging downtime.

 - Scan speed: Dedicated scanners decode in under 100ms.
-Smartphones may take 500ms-2s.
+Smartphones can take 500ms-2s.

 - Connectivity: Wi-Fi for real-time WMS updates.
-Bluetooth to pair with mobile devices.
-Some scanners store scans locally and batch-upload.
+Bluetooth for pairing with mobile devices.
+Some scanners store scans locally and batch-upload later.

 Label Printers